mgilangjanuar/tamagotreal/README.md

 Tamagotreal is live at [tamagotreal.vercel.app](https://tamagotreal.vercel.app)!

 This is the open source project of pet social media to expose your cute pet and will be the eyebleach for others.
-Tamagotreal uses [Supabase](https://supabase.io) to authentication providers such as Google, Twitter, and GitHub.
+Tamagotreal uses [Supabase](https://supabase.io) to:

+ - authenticate user for sign in with 3rd party apps such as Google, Twitter, and GitHub
+ - storing data of pets info, feeds, and comments
+ - storage to upload the pet's photo

 ## Getting Started